somethingdevs/somethingdevs/README.md

 - Computer Science undergrad
 - Have a look at my portfolio here (lmao whenever I make it)
+- I'll update this when I actually make something worth showing
+- You can contact me [here](mailto://somethingdevs@gmail.com)

 <!--
 **somethingdevs/somethingdevs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.